RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1903/Datasheet/README.md

   caption="RAK1903 WisBlock Sensor connector pinout" />

-The pin12 or pin13 are connected to the INT of OPT3001DNPR (See Figure 4).
+The pin12 or pin13 are connected to the INT of OPT3001DNPR (See **Figure 3**).
 The device has an interrupt reporting system that allows the Controller connected to the I2C bus to go to sleep until a user-defined event occurs.
 Alternatively, this mechanism can also be used with any system that can take advantage of a single digital signal that indicates whether the light is above or below the levels of interest.

 #### Sensors